kevinlee-2000/kevinlee-2000/README.md

 # <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> Hello, welcome to my profile!
 My name is [Kevin Lee](https://www.linkedin.com/in/kevinlee-2000/)
 <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500">

+## 👨🏻‍💻 About me
-## I'm currently a student at the University of California, San Diego!
+- 🎓 I am currently a student at the University of California, San Diego!
-- 📱 I am currently an intern at ResMed and also a part-time mobile developer at the Qualcomm Institute
+- 📱  I work as an android developer intern at ResMed and also as a part-time mobile developer at the Qualcomm Institute
 - 🏫 Previously was a tutor for the computer science department (5 quarters)
 - 🤝 Looking to collaborate on any projects!